Privacy Policy

 When you sign in with GitHub, we receive and store:

-We request the read:user scope from GitHub.
-We do not receive or store your GitHub email address, repositories, or any data beyond your public profile identity.
+We request the read:user user:email scopes from GitHub.
+This allows us to receive your GitHub user ID, username, and primary verified email address.
 The GitHub access token used during login is discarded immediately after fetching your identity — it is never stored.

 Session Data